learn-co-curriculum/phase-1-maintaining-a-blog/README.md

 ## Some Short and Happy Stories About Blogging

-While we mainly blog for our own personal growth and to give back to the community, ocassionally, blogging during coursework has led some surprising results!
+While we mainly blog for our own personal growth and to give back to the community, occassionally, blogging during coursework has led some surprising results!

 * One former student, Tracy, maintained a technical blog while she was a student